ldionne/cppnow-2013-d2/4_d2/3_algorithm/4_lock_graph_with_gatelocks.md

     B->A [label="t2 holding {B}"];
 })

-we incorrectly detect a deadlock even though `t1` and `t2` will never run in parallel, because `t1` is joined before `t2` starts. we will say that `t1` happens before `t2`.
+We incorrectly detect a deadlock even though `t1` and `t2` will never run in parallel, because `t1` is joined before `t2` starts.
+We will say that `t1` happens before `t2`.